 Brophy College Preparatory’s Student Assistance Program is designed to identify and address students’ problems — manifested at school — that interfere with learning and/or are harmful to self or others.
 The program is designed to support the entire school community — students, staff and parents — and is designed to identify and assist students who might be troubled by physical, chemical, emotional, spiritual, sexual, familial and/or academic problems.

 The goals are...

 - To intervene on their behalf at the earliest stages of dysfunctional behavior.

 - To work cooperatively with parents and outside agencies, if necessary, to facilitate appropriate resolutions.

 This program is available to all students.
 Students are encouraged to seek assistance in determining if their unsatisfactory performances within the school community are a result of personal, familial or social problems.
 Teachers, staff members, parents and students are encouraged to access this support structure if they are concerned about a student, friend or family member.

-Referral forms are located at various on-campus locations or on the school’s website.
-(Updated form will be available at the beginning of the 2018-19 school year.)
+Referral forms are located at various on-campus locations or click the link on the right.
 Completed Assistance Referral Forms should be placed in one of the locked referral boxes, or may be mailed to Brophy in care of the Student Assistance Program.
-If you would like to speak personally with someone, please contact Mrs. Karen Parise, 602-264-5291, ext.
-6292 or Ms. Mary Novak, 602-264-5291, ext.
+If you would like to speak personally with someone, please contact Ms. Karen Parise, 602-264-5291, ext.
+6292, or Mrs. Jean Cody, 602-264-5291, ext.
 6481.